Bahíyyih Khánum: Later in Acre, 1870−1892

-After the death of her brother in 1870, the people of Acre started to respect the Baháʼís and in particular, ʻAbdu'l-Bahá. ʻAbdu'l-Bahá was able to arrange for houses to be rented for the family, the family later moved to the Mansion of Bahjí around 1879 when an epidemic caused the inhabitants to flee.
+After the death of her brother in 1870, the people of Acre started to respect the Baháʼís and in particular, ʻAbdu'l-Bahá. ʻAbdu'l-Bahá was able to arrange for houses to be rented for the family, and the family later moved to the Mansion of Bahjí around 1879 when an epidemic caused the inhabitants to flee.
 Bahíyyih was 23 when she left the harsh prison.
 Despite the unhappy start, Acre was the place of some of the happiest times of Bahíyyih Khánum's life.
 With ʻAbdu'l-Bahá's marriage to Munírih, she had a companion of the same age and the two became close friends of each other.
 The Baháʼís realised that it was unlikely Bahíyyih Khánum would ever marry and she was respected for her choice.
 Bahíyyih Khánum helped her mother and father with serving pilgrims who came and visited the family.
 Bahíyyih was very close to her father, and he wrote to her: "how sweet thy presence before Me; how sweet to gaze upon thy face, to bestow upon thee My loving-kindness, to favour thee with My tender care".

 One of the heartaches of Bahíyyih Khánum was the death of her mother in 1886.
 She had been very close to her mother since childhood and the death left Bahíyyih with a void in her life.
 With the death of her mother, Navváb in 1886, Baháʼu'lláh gave her the title of "the Greatest Holy Leaf", and she took over the role of head of the household — managing the household and hosting events for the women pilgrims and other visitors — an arrangement that continued when ʻAbdu'l-Bahá was head of the religion.
 Six years passed when – in 1892 – her father died.
 Bahíyyih was distraught at the loss of her father.
 With her father's death in 1892 she was the only surviving member of her family to choose to support her brother when he was named head of the religion in 1892, though first she had to recover from severe mourning which caused her to become thin and feeble for a time.
 Bahiyyih Nakhjavani has characterized her as having a sleepless vigilance, a tact, courtesy, extreme patience and an heroic fortitude.